box/developer.box.com/content/guides/getting-started/publish-app.md

 # Publish your application

-When you finish the app configuration and testing, you can publish it in the [Box Integrations][app-center].
+When you finish the app configuration and testing, you can publish it in the [Box Integrations][integrations].
 It allows customers to find your application and add it to their Box accounts.

 <Message type='warning'>